Wealthy American cafe owners not liable for payments awarded to dismissed workers

 But Urlich refused to grant the application.

-She accepted the Dehlsens had already advanced funds to the failed business to pay the workers final wages and holiday pay when their employment was terminated, to pay off all the business's creditors, including the IRD, and to liquidate the company.
+She accepted the Dehlsens had already advanced funds to the failed business to pay the workers' final wages and holiday pay when their employment was terminated, to pay off all the business's creditors, including the IRD, and to liquidate the company.

 But she said the Dehlsens should not be expected to personally meet the penalties she previously imposed on the company, which was effectively what was being sought.